TypeStrong/typedoc/example/src/documents/syntax-highlighting.md

 TypeDoc supports all languages supported by Shiki, but does not load all of them by default.
 The `highlightLanguages` option can be used to customize which languages are loaded for highlighting.
+The `ignoredHighlightLanguages` option can be used to specify languages which should not be highlighted.

 If no language is specified, the code block is assumed to be TypeScript: